cwestwater/cwestwater.github.io/_posts/2017-10-01-Terraform-Part-1.md

 # Wrap up

 So that's it, we have Terraform and Visual Studio code ready to start working.
-In the next part we will begin with some Terraform fundamentals.
+In Part 2 we will begin with some Terraform fundamentals.

-Please note this is also cross posted on the Scottish VMUG blogging site.
-Go check out the other great blog posts there.